gymmewin/Capstone_Back/README.md

 Issues Along The Way:
 ---------------------
 1. When I was testing my front end, I was having trouble getting my add route to post to the database.
-I could post using PSQL but not using the app itself.
+I could post using `PSQL` but not using the app itself.
+I could console log the item I was attempting to create and it would console log correctly but it still wasn't getting added to the database.
+After spending a couple hours working through this on my own, then with a classmate, I had to get **Brendan** to help me.
+My error was the way I was using the `timestamp` property in my schema.
+The way I was trying to call one of timestamp methods was incorrect.
+Instead of using the `current_date` method, **Brendan** showed me a different timestamp method, `NOW()` to correct my issue.
+2. Password encryption -  `compare` vs `compareSync` to get encrypted passwords to store properly in the database.
+3. Displaying error messages when creating new user.
+4. One-to-many relationships - Displaying only the items that belong to the current user.

 Unsolved Problems:
 ------------------